Revisiting the Galactic Winds in M82 I: the recent starburst and launch of outflow in simulations: Discussions

 A key advantage of our approach is that stars form naturally within dense gas clouds, rather than being imposed externally.
 This allows us to resolve the early stages of outflow launching in greater detail, capturing how stellar wind and SN bubbles expand, interact with, and eventually break out of their dense birth environments.
 Our simulations also reveal how isolated bubbles merge to drive the large-scale flow and how SNe ejecta mix with and enrich the surrounding multiphase ISM.
 In addition, by incorporating gas return from GMCs, we provide a more self-consistent description of ISM evolution.

-Moreover, the launch of cool filaments in our simulations shows some notable features that have not been revealed by previous simulations of the galactic winds.
-In previous studies (e.g. \citealt{2008ApJ...674..157C}), cold filaments in the outflow were attributed to interactions between the hot phase and small, dense clouds, which are fragments of giant molecular clouds in the central disk, that were entrained into the wind.
-These clouds were initially non-filamentary, but subsequent mixing with the hot flow both accelerated them through momentum transfer and stretched them into filamentary structures \citep{2018MNRAS.480L.111G,2020ApJ...895...43S,2022ApJ...924...82F}.
+Moreover, the development of cool filaments in our simulations shows some notable features that have not been revealed by previous simulations of the galactic winds.
+In a number of previous studies (e.g. \citealt{2008ApJ...674..157C}), cold filaments in the outflow were attributed to interactions between the hot phase and small, dense clouds, which are fragments of giant molecular clouds in the central disk, that were entrained into the wind.
+These clouds were initially non-filamentary, but subsequent mixing with the hot flow both accelerated them through momentum transfer and stretched them into filamentary structures \citep{2018MNRAS.480L.111G,2022ApJ...924...82F}.

-In contrast, our simulations present a different scenario.
+In our simulations, consistent with many previous studies, most of the cool gas in the outflow originates from the disk.
+However, unlike several earlier works, we find that most of the cool gas in filaments was initially part of filamentary ISM structures in the disk.
+These pre-existing filaments survive the early stages of supernova feedback, are subsequently entrained into the outflow, and are gradually accelerated through momentum transfer during mixing with the hot wind, all while largely retaining their filamentary morphology.

 As shown in Figures \ref{fig:fd_zoomin_face} and \ref{fig:fd_zoomin}, numerous cool filaments and several dense cores within the disk remain less affected by SN feedback than the diffuse ISM, enabling them to survive for 10–15 Myr rather than being rapidly heated or ionized.
 During this period, SN-driven bubbles in the starburst region expand and merge to form a superbubble, after which filamentary structures are expelled from the disk at $t \sim 15$ Myr, following the outflow of the hot and warm phases.
 Figures \ref{fig:fila_neutral} and \ref{fig:fila_ha} further illustrate how these filaments escape the disk, interact with other phases in the interface region ($z=200$–500 pc), and evolve into web-like networks and $\rm H\alpha$-emitting arcs, features reminiscent of those observed by \cite{Lopez2025}.
 Our results highlight survival and transport as the dominant pathway.

 Our picture of the survival of cool filaments in the starburst region is consistent with previous high-resolution simulations of the destruction of individual GMCs, with a resolution of about 0.01-0.1 pc.
 Those simulations show that a considerable fraction of the high-density filamentary structures in the GMCs can survive the feedback from newly born massive stars (see, e.g., \citealt{Kim2018, li2019disruption, 2021MNRAS.506.5512F}).